 - A variation of this is to use conventional forces as the foundation or rallying point of a pro-insurgency campaign.
 In this the conventional army forces it's enemies to keep together lest it be defeated in detail while partisans harass logistics, dominate no-mans-land, and are able to do so with impunity because their enemies cannot disperse to pursue them.
 Examples of this synergy was The American Revolution and the Peninsular War.
 In both cases it was brought about the natural and political environment of the war rather than being deliberately set up by any one general.

 - On a tactical scale, it is common to combine light infantry skirmishers with a line infantry backup to achieve an analogical effect on a given battlefield.

-- Much of what we call "guerilla" and "conventional" warfare is a misnomer.
-"Guerilla" warfare, and it's cousins espionage, vendetta, raiding, scouting and for that matter crime vs law enforcement are the normal way for humans to fight.
-So normal in fact that it is perhaps best to reserve the term "guerilla" to a coordinated strategy involving Hit-and-Run Tactics rather then the tactics themselves which are something known to all times and places.
-What we call "conventional" war is actually the abnormal kind and refers to strategy directed at the enemies forces, territory or most vital infrastructure and designed to strike sharp rather then incremental blows; it is risky even for major states, and impossible for smaller organizations.
-The only reason it is called "conventional" is probably because it fits the Rule of Drama and that it requires lots of personnel, so most soldiers including most of the officers writing the memoirs will be engaged in it.
-Any given state will only be engaged in "conventional" war about once a generation at most but will be involved in Hit-and-Run Tactics constantly.
+- Much of what we call "guerrilla" and "conventional" warfare is a misnomer.
+"Guerrilla" warfare and its cousins (espionage, vendetta, raiding, scouting, and for that matter crime vs law enforcement) are the normal way for humans to fight.
+So normal, in fact, that it is perhaps best to reserve the term "guerrilla" to a coordinated strategy involving Hit-and-Run Tactics, rather than the tactics themselves which are something known to all times and places.
+What we call "conventional" war is actually the abnormal kind and refers to strategy directed at the enemy's forces, territory or most vital infrastructure and designed to strike sharp rather than incremental blows; it is risky even for major states, and impossible for smaller organizations.
+The only reasons it is called "conventional" are probably that (a) it fits the Rule of Drama and (b) it requires lots of personnel, so most soldiers and officers writing memoirs will be engaged in it.
+Any given state will only be engaged in "conventional" war about once a generation at most, but will be involved in Hit-and-Run Tactics constantly.